Revimal/JRest/README.md

 # JRest
-Light-weight REST API library for java
+Light-weight REST API framework for java

 ## Usage
 1. Write your own code to /src/rest/. (hello.java is example code, you can remove it)